hookerlab/huntington-with-pbr28/README.md

 $ jupyter notebook
 ```

+## Interactive viewer for the images

+You can get an interactive view of the MNI images at [neurovault.org](http://neurovault.org/collections/GHXGLWPB/)

 ## Citation

 This is research work.
 In case you use any of this code or data, please cite our paper: